Yaa Yaa: Musical career

 Yaa Yaa started her career as Bertha, auditioning for ‘Stars of the Future’ in 2009 with Whitney Houston's song, ‘Greatest Love of All’.
 She and her brother, Kankam, after they both auditioned in Kumasi, Ghana, made it to the semi-finals.
 Yaa Yaa was picked as one of the final 12, but unfortunately her brother was unable to contest further in the competition.
 She went on to win the competition.
 Yaa Yaa considers the win the starting point of her career.
 One of her prizes of winning ‘Stars of the Future’ was the privilege of being an MTN Ambassador for one year.
 Her tenure with them was successful and MTN continued to renew her contract consecutively for the next two years following her win.
 As organizers of the reality television show, Charter House managed Yaa Yaa for two years.

 Her first two singles were; ‘Am I' featuring Sarkodie, then ‘Incredible’ written by Chase.
 She then followed with a feature on a song by Okyeame Kwame "Faithful" which shot her to fame.
 Afterwards, she remained an independent artist until starting her own label, Pyramid Entertainment, which she currently runs.
 Her other songs are "Kae", "Dumb Drum" and "Koryor".

 Her debut album AGOO was launched at a private event in Accra in February 2020.

 Artistry

 Yaa Yaa boasts of a diverse vocal range but settles within the genres of Soul, R&B, and Highlife music.
 She plays the guitar and xylophone.

-Yaa Yaa's music is written in and sung in both English and Twi.
+Yaa Yaa's music is written and sung in both English and Twi.
 She admits most of her songs are derived from personal experiences.

 Her debut album Agoo was live studio recorded.